 When I first started thinking about sharing some of the homeschool books that I have read and loved I hit Pinterest to see if there were any that I had to read, you know, some that are recommended by every homeschool blogger out there.
-I was a bit amazed to see how few pins there were showing up on Pinterest as homeschool books and then using for mom suggestion on Pinterest.
+There are not a lot to my surprise.
+Here are some of the books for homeschooling moms that I have read over the past few years. these books on homeschooling have been extremely helpful.

 Homeschool Books for Homeschooling Moms